IRRI-South-Asia-Hub/DeepMap/README.md

 ## References

 * This research work is under-review and you are seeing in private mode.
 Please do not share the link.
 * The DeepMap is a deep learning based python package for genotype to phenotype mapping in rice breeding and can be utilize for other prediction-based studies.
 It is based on multiple genetic-interactions approach for data augmentation and objects for the simplicity/reproducibility of the research by employing four lines of genomic prediction code.
-Please contact, p.sinha@irri.org for more information.
+Please contact Dr. Pallavi Sinha (p.sinha@irri.org) for more information.